 In general, structures on Open Space B or Open Space C are viewed unfavourably unless there is a need for public facilities that cannot reasonably be satisfied by using other land.
 Council will pay particular attention to this point in decisions on the use of Inner Town Belt land.
+In cases where buildings and structures are to be located in the Open Space B or Open Space C zones that are also within the ridgelines and hilltops overlay area, Council seeks to ensure that any adverse visual effects will be avoided, mitigated or remedied.
+Opportunity for design solutions is possible through the assessment criteria, and activities will be carefully assessed to ensure that where development is proposed in these areas, it is done in a comprehensive and sensitive manner responsive to the local natural features.
+Careful consideration will be given to proposals which might result in the modification of skylines.
 Any new building works will also be governed by the provisions of any relevant management plans (for example the Wellington Town Belt Management Plan).